pepaslabs/pogoplug-v4-bodhi-rootfs-debian/README.md

 Now stick it in a pogoplug and boot it!

+`root`'s password is set to the empty string.
+When `ssh` prompts you for a password, just hit enter.

 **Don't forget to set a root password after logging in!**

 ## Producedure I Used to Modify bodhi's rootfs